Do Community First Responders replace Ambulances?

-They will be dressed in normal clothing, however they will have a branded polo shirt, hi-vis jacket or waistcoats to identify themselves.
-In addition they will carry NEAS identification badges which they will show wear on arrival.
+They will be dressed in normal clothing; however, they will have a uniform issued on completion of training and a hi-vis jacket or waistcoat to identify themselves.
+In addition, they will carry a NEAS Photo identification badge which they will show on arrival at scene.

-First Responders in the North East Ambulance Service region are trained, controlled and deployed by the North East Ambulance Service (NEAS).
-The NEAS First Responder Management Team have overall responsibility for the First Responders and are available to offer support and advice.
+First responders in the North East Ambulance Service region are trained, controlled and deployed by the North East Ambulance Service (NEAS).
+The NEAS First Responder Management Team has overall responsibility for the First Responders and are available to offer support and advice.